halcyonnouveau/estoult/docs/apocryphan.rst

 Apocryphan
 ==========

-Estoult includes a number of extentions in the ``apocryphan`` namespace.
+Estoult includes a number of extensions in the ``apocryphan`` namespace.

 Connection pooling
 ------------------